petepetersen423/tellaport_v2/README.md

 ---
 **Welcome to the ETF Analyzer Project we call Tellaporte!**

-This project was a collaborative effort between two students enrolled in the Pepperdine Bootcamp Jan 2022..Pete Petersen and Dakota Braxton.
+This project was a collaborative effort between two students enrolled in the Pepperdine Bootcamp Jan 2022 by Pete Petersen and Dakota Braxton.
 We were charged with developing a fintech application using some of the techniques we learned in the previous 16 weeks.
 Telleporte V2 is the result.
 The first phase of the project incorporated analyzing data from the Nasdaq API in a way that we thought would be useful to the final application.
 The second project was used to discern an appropriate user interface for our user commmunity of nurses.
 In the case, we chose to make a proof of cocept for two different chat user interfaces(CUI) and other other in an Voice Repsonse Unit (VRU) form.
 We belive that the knowledge learned from the POC code made this project a success and all of our expectations were met.
 Our final decision was that the to CUI's are indeed an appropriarte interface and will server our machine learning and data cleaning techniques will during project 3.

 # Project 2 Deliverables